 - 1. The Township provides for a range of multi-modal transportation systems and networks including roads, cycling and trails, water and air transportation, intercommunity bus service and rail corridors.
-It is an objective of this Plan to plan for a strong and efficient multi-modal transportation system that: - a) Facilitate the movement of both people and goods to and from the various communities within the Township and to and from adjacent municipalities; - b) Facilitate an active transportation network to connect developments to community infrastructure such as commercial/retail, schools, facilities, parks and open space, employment lands and natural areas; - c) Ensure that new development does not create a traffic hazard; - d) Ensure appropriate right-of-way widths for all existing and proposed roads; - e) Adopt a complete streets approach that ensures the current and future needs and safety of all road users are considered and appropriately accommodated; - f) Provide for development and implementation of transportation demand management policies; and, - g) Restrict development on non-winter-maintained roads, private roads, and individual rights-of-way unless an agreement on services is registered on title. - 2.
-Simcoe County LINX provides existing transit service between Orillia and Barrie (Route 3) and between Midland and Orillia (Route 6), with stops in the Township.
-The Township shall promote the use of this transit service as an alternative to the use of private motor vehicle while also supporting active transportation. - 3.
-The Township shall work with the County and MTO to help improve access to and availability of transit service to help realize the Provinces goal of delivering local and intercommunity bus services through Connecting the GGH: A Transportation Plan for the Greater Golden Horseshoe.
+The Township shall prepare a Transportation Master Plan (TMP) to support areas of growth, and develop a strategy to recover costs, fund road improvements required to support growth and future development.
+The Township will involve the MTO in the TMP to assess any highway improvements.
+It is an objective of this Plan to plan for a strong and efficient multi-modal transportation system that: - a) Facilitate the movement of both people and goods to and from the various communities within the Township and to and from adjacent municipalities; - b) Facilitate an active transportation network to connect developments to community infrastructure such as commercial/retail, schools, facilities, parks and open space, employment lands and natural areas; - c) Ensure that new development does not create a traffic hazard; - d) Ensure appropriate right-of-way widths for all existing and proposed roads; - e) Adopt a complete streets approach that ensures the current and future needs and safety of all road users are considered and appropriately accommodated; - f) Provide for development and implementation of transportation demand management policies; and, - g) Restrict development on non-winter-maintained roads, private roads, and individual rights-of-way unless an agreement on services is registered on title. - Simcoe County LINX provides existing transit service between Orillia and Barrie (Route 3) and between Midland and Orillia (Route 6), with stops in the Township.
+The Township shall promote the use of this transit service as an alternative to the use of private motor vehicle while also supporting active transportation. - The Township shall work with the County and MTO to help improve access to and availability of transit service to help realize the Provinces goal of delivering local and intercommunity bus services through Connecting the GGH: A Transportation Plan for the Greater Golden Horseshoe.